UDSPEXSC - BSc Sport and Exercise Science

 A blend of assessment methods are used throughout the degree programme which address written and verbal skills, group working and presentation ability.
 Coursework across the first two years takes the form of lab reports and case studies which address scientific communication skills as well as knowledge and ability required to offer scientific support services sports performers and athletes.
 In the final year students are assessed on their ability to communicate science in both an advanced language but also to the non-scientist as is required within industry.

 In all cases feedback is provided to Students in the form of individual written material, in verbal feedback within the classroom setting and in individual tutorials.
 This method provides the opportunity for ongoing benefit from each assessment.

 All assessed components adhere to the Universities feedback guidelines.

 Organised work experience, work based learning, sandwich year or year abroad

 Level 6 students will work with visiting athletes in the lab environment to gain experience with testing procedures and communication skills.
-Business Developments in Health Studies is a new work – related - learning optional module available in addition to the Work placement module.
+Business Developments in Health Studies is an optional module available in addition to the Work placement module.

 Modules required for interim awards

 All core modules must be taken to achieve awards.